Ja-rek/Microservices-Framework/README.md

     await orderRepository.SaveAsync(order);
 }
 ```
-Commands and queries are designed to be used exclusively within a single method.
+Commands and queries are designed to be used exclusively within a **single method**.

 ### Add routing straight to services
 You can easily incorporate HTTP routing into services that utilize Mediator by using extension methods from `MicroFusion.Mediator.EndpointsExtensions`.
 For instance, simply including `app.MapDelete<CancelOrderCommand>("Order")` means that when you access the `/order` endpoint with the HTTP delete method and the `CancelOrderCommand`, Mediator will automatically execute the corresponding method in the appropriate service.